 \section{Introduction}

-Optimal filtering represents an important aspect for data assimilation task as it finds wide applications in weather forecasting, material sciences, biology, and finance \cite{feng2,feng3, Evensen, Ramaprasad}.
+Optimal filtering represents an important component of data assimilation task as it finds wide applications in weather forecasting, material sciences, biology, and finance \cite{feng2,feng3, Evensen, Ramaprasad}.
 Optimal filtering is the process of estimating the hidden true states based on observed noisy states.

-In science/engineering communities, the problem is usually casted under the Prediction-Analysis two step Bayesian framework where the goal is to accurately obtain/approximate the prior and posterior filtering densities.
-While the target densities are sometimes approximated by using the parametric method e.g. the plain vanilla Kalman Filter, they are more commonly tracked by using the \textit{ensemble methods}.
+In science and engineering communities, the filtering procedure is commonly formulated within the two-step Bayesian prediction--analysis framework, whose goal is to accurately characterize, or approximate, the prior and posterior filtering densities.
+While these target densities can sometimes be approximated using parametric methods, such as the classical Kalman filter, they are more often represented and propagated using \textit{ensemble methods}.

 The workhorses of ensemble methods are the underlying simulation-based approaches.
 Two classical and widely used methods within this framework are the \textit{ensemble Kalman filter} (EnKF) and the \textit{particle filter} (PF).
 Compared with the original Kalman filter, the EnKF employs an ensemble of particles to estimate the statistical properties of the system and represents the filtering densities through Gaussian approximations.
 Consequently, the target distribution is approximated within a Gaussian framework.
 This approach can be limiting, since the true filtering density may be non-Gaussian and even multimodal.
 As a result, the EnKF is most effective for linear or mildly nonlinear dynamics, but may fail to accurately track highly nonlinear systems.